 - Interim medical history including concomitant medications

+- AE Assessment

 - Urine collection

 - Blood collection

-- HIV testing per algorithm in the SSP Manual - Renal function tests (BUN, creatinine at Week 4 only) - Calculated creatinine clearance (Week 4 only) - Plasma storage for Pharmacology testing (Week 8 only) - Lysed PBMC storage for Pharmacology testing (Week 8 only) - DBS storage for possible Pharmacology testing (Week 8 only) - Urine storage for substance use testing

-• Plasma storage for QC / Virology testing
+- HIV testing per algorithm in the SSP Manual - Renal function tests (BUN, creatinine at Week 4 only) - Calculated creatinine clearance (Week 4 only) - Plasma storage for Pharmacology testing (Week 8 only)\\ - Lysed PBMC storage for Pharmacology testing (Week 8 only)\\ - DBS storage for possible Pharmacology testing (Week 8 only)\\ - Urine storage for substance use testing - Plasma storage for QC / Virology testing

-Conduct a visit consisting of Week 4 procedures 4 weeks after initiating PrEP, or 4 weeks after a participant re-initiates PrEP.
+\Conduct a visit consisting of Week 4 procedures 4 weeks after initiating PrEP, or 4 weeks after a participant re-initiates PrEP.

-Plasma and DBS samples will be processed and stored for all participants; testing may be limited to a subset of these samples.
-Lysed PBMC samples will be processed and stored only for participants who report that they used PrEP within 60 days of sample collection.
+\\Lysed PBMC, plasma and DBS samples will be processed and stored for all participants; testing may be limited to a subset of these samples.

-Note: Any participant who has not taken PrEP in the past 60 days and wishes to start PrEP at this visit must first be confirmed to be eligible according to the Screening Visit parameters.
+Note: Any participant who has not taken PrEP in the past 60 days and wishes to start PrEP at this visit must first be confirmed to be eligible according to the Screening Visit parameters (see Section 5.8).
+Screening procedures can be repeated at any scheduled study visit if they needed to confirm eligibility for PrEP administration.
+All assessments to determine eligibility for PrEP initiation (including laboratory testing) must have been conducted within the previous 45 days.